-The Notes will be issued under a base indenture, dated October 23, 2017, and a first supplemental indenture thereto, to be entered into between us and U.S. Bank National Association, as trustee.
+On December 15, 2017, we and the trustee entered into the first supplemental indenture relating to our issuance, offer and sale of the Existing Notes.
+We will issue the Notes offered hereby under the same first supplemental indenture.
+The Notes offered hereby will be a further issuance of, be fungible with, rank equally in right of payment with, and form a single series for all purposes under the indenture, including, without limitation, waivers, amendments, consents, redemptions and other offers to purchase and voting, with the Existing Notes.
+We refer to the "Notes" and the "Existing Notes" separately within this prospectus supplement since only the Notes are being offered hereby, but any general discussion of the terms of the Notes would also apply to the Existing Notes since they are treated as the same under the indenture.
 We refer to the indenture and the first supplemental indenture collectively as the "indenture" and to U.S. Bank National Association as the "trustee."
 The Notes are governed by the indenture, as required by federal law for all bonds and notes of companies that are publicly offered.
 An indenture is a contract between us and the financial institution acting as trustee on your behalf, and is subject to and governed by the Trust Indenture Act of 1939, as amended.
 The trustee has two main roles.
 First, the trustee can enforce your rights against us if we default.
 There are some limitations on the extent to which the trustee acts on your behalf, described in the second paragraph under "- Events of Default - Remedies if an Event of Default Occurs" below.
 Second, the trustee performs certain administrative duties for us with respect to the Notes.

 This section includes a summary description of the material terms of the Notes and the indenture.
 Because this section is a summary, however, it does not describe every aspect of the Notes and the indenture.
 We urge you to read the indenture because it, and not this description, defines your rights as a holder of the Notes.
-The base indenture has been attached as an exhibit to the registration statement of which this prospectus supplement is a part and the first supplemental indenture will be attached as an exhibit to a post-effective amendment to the registration statement of which this prospectus supplement is a part, in each case, as filed with the SEC.
+The Base indenture has been attached as an exhibit to the registration statement of which this prospectus supplement is a part and the first supplemental indenture will be attached as an exhibit to a post-effective amendment to the registration statement of which this prospectus supplement is a part, in each case, as filed with the SEC.
 See "Available Information" in this prospectus supplement for information on how to obtain a copy of the indenture.